vchain-us/docs/site/readme.md

 ---
 home: true
 heroImage: '/codenotary-mascot.png'
+actions:
-actionText: 🚀Start here!
+- text: 🚀Start here!
-actionLink: /guide/quickhelp
+  link: /guide/quickhelp
 features:
 - title: Integrity and Authenticity always
   details: Notarize your software assets and ensure their integrity and authenticity at any time